 Homemade paneer is a very easy process to make paneer at home.
 Paneer is a fresh cheese prepared by curdling the heated milk.
-Homemade paneer also superior taste and freshness than store-bought paneer.
+Homemade paneer is also superior in taste and freshness then store-bought paneer.
 It is a good source of protein for all vegetarians.

-To make paneer, boiled milk, and then curdled with the acidic ingredient.
-The curdled milk solids are then drained to a muslin cloth and then it is pressed with a heavyweight object to set.
+To make paneer, boiled milk and then curdled with the acidic ingredients.
+The curdled milk solids are then drained to a muslin cloth and then it is pressed with a heavy-weight object to set.
 Finally, cut it into cubes.

 Different types of acidic agents are used to make paneer.
-Commonly lemon juice and vinegar is used to make paneer from milk.
+Commonly lemon juice and vinegar are used to make paneer from milk.
 But in this recipe, I made homemade paneer using curd.
-The texture of the paneer is soft and creamier.
+The texture of paneer is soft and creamier.

 - 1 litre milk

 - ½ cup curd or 1+1/2 tbsp vinegar or 1+1/2 tbsp lemon juice

 - Pour milk into the heavy bottom pot and bring it to boil on medium heat.

 - Keep stirring to prevent it from burning and forming malai on top.